SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_UKON.md

 # Snell Wilcox UKON

-This driver is used to poll and edit configuration information from a Snell & Wilcox UKON device.
+This connector is used to poll and edit configuration information from a Snell & Wilcox UKON device.

 ## About